Leftist-nationalist Vetevendosje edges ahead after Kosovo vote | DW | 06.10.2019

 The ruling alliance in Kosovo has lost the election, but the winner remains unclear.
 Incomplete results show leftist-nationalist Vetevendosje (Self-Determination) just ahead the Democratic League of Kosovo (LDK).

-The results are based on over 76% of ballots cast, the country's electoral officials said.
+The results are based on more than 76% of ballots cast, the country's electoral officials said.

-The alliance coalition led by former Prime Minister Ramush Haradinaj (AAK-PSD) placed fort with around 12% of support.
+The alliance coalition led by former Prime Minister Ramush Haradinaj (AAK-PSD) placed fourth with around 12% of support.

 Read more: NATO countries urge Serbia and Kosovo to ease tensions